zwx419685574/python-basic/README.md

-# some-thoughts
+# python-basic
-this is some thoughts.
+this is python-basic.
 you can edit it anytime